 North prides itself on ensuring every student is college and career ready upon graduation.
 We offer over 50 rigorous academic Advanced Placement, Honors and Concurrent Enrollment classes in core subjects, plus a multitude of elective courses in world languages, art, music, technology, drama, physical education, and more.

 All students at North will take 4 years of math, 4 years of English/Literature, 3 years of science, 3 years of social studies, one additional year of science or social studies, two years of a foreign language and one year each of P.E. and Fine Art.
-We encourage you to view NHS Courses Offered 2022-2023.
+We encourage you to view Courses Offered 2023-2024.

 North High School’s Honors, Advanced Placement (AP) and Concurrent Enrollment courses are a rigorous choice that strengthens students’ transcripts for college applications.
 Read about these course offerings at North High.

 Students needing additional support in their literacy and math skills will take smaller, highly focused reading and/or math intervention classes in addition to their English and math courses.
 In addition, many of our classes have co-teachers providing extra support to students.

-North’s incredibly extensive variety of electives and focused Elective Pathways ensure students will explore their passions beyond the four core subject areas.
-Read about elective course offerings and Elective Pathways at North High.
+North’s incredibly extensive variety of electives ensure students will explore their passions beyond the four core subject areas.
+Read about elective course offerings at North High.